 \section{Formalism}

 It is well-known that quantum fluctuations play a significant role in the magnetic properties~\cite{anderson,harris71} and phase diagram of the system at zero temperature.~\cite{diep,mila,chubukov92,majumdar13,majumdar12,majumdar11b,majumdar11a,majumdar10} Here we investigate the role of quantum fluctuations on the stability of the N\'{e}el state by calculating the magnon spectrum and see how these excitations reduce the sublattice magnetization from its N\'{e}el state value.
-We first express the fluctuations around the classical long range ordered antiferromagnetic ground state in terms of the boson operators using the Dyson-Maleev representation.
-The quadratic term in boson operators corresponds to the linear spin-wave theory (LSWT), whereas the higher-order terms represent interactions between magnons.
-We keep terms up to second order in $1/S$.
-From the renormalized magnon Green's functions and self-energies we calculate the magnon energy dispersion and the normalized sublattice magnetization (NSM) up to and including terms of order $1/S^2$.
+There are several anaytical and numerical methods to study the low temperature properties of quantum magnets.~\cite{diep} One such method is the spin-wave theory (SWT), which has proved to be a very effective to the study of quantum magnets described by the Heisenberg hamiltonian especially for dimensions $D\ge 2$ and large spin $S$.~\cite{anderson} SWT provides accurate results for many physical quantities even for the difficult case of spin-1/2 quantum Heisenberg antiferromagnet in two dimensions.
+Our quantum bilayer spin system is three dimensional and the Cr$^{3+}$ ions have spin-3/2 -- thus SWT method is well suited for the present bilayer spin system.
+In the SWT formalism, we first express the fluctuations around the classical long range ordered antiferromagnetic ground state in terms of the bosonic operators using the Holstein-Primakoff (HP) representation.~\cite{HP} The quadratic term in magnon operators corresponds to the linear spin-wave theory (LSWT), whereas the higher-order terms e.g. quartic terms (Ref. ~\onlinecite{majumdar10}) represent interactions between magnons which we ignore in our current work.